PharmGKB/PharmCAT/docs/Runtime.md

 ### All of Us
+The statistics were kindly provided by Andrew Haddad from Dr. Philip Empey's at the University of Pittsburgh.
+We thank Andrew Haddad and Dr. Philip Empey for their collaboration and contribution to PharmCAT.

 Case 1: All on 100K WGS
 - Job: Running all analyses on 100K WGS _All of Us_ data